Bonnie Carter-Shanholtz *

 Bonnie’s family wishes to offer a heartfelt thank you to the oncology staff, nurses, and doctors at Winchester Medical Center during her stay there.

 Friends will be received on Friday, May 31, 2024 from 12:00 Noon until 2:00 PM at the Romney First United Methodist Church in Romney.
-A memorial service officiated by Pastor Mark James and Rev. Dr. Roy Knight will immediately follow at 2:00 PM.
+A memorial service officiated by Pastor Mark James and Rev. Dr. Roy will immediately follow at 2:00 PM.
 Interment will be private.

 Bonnie was a member of the Romney First United Methodist Church and was an active member in the RFUMC Choir.
 In lieu of flowers, the family requests that memorial contributions be made to the Romney First United Church Music Program in her honor.
 Contributions may be sent to: RFUMC ~ 49 North High St. ~ Romney, WV 26757